PhilipYip1988/python-tutorials/pandas_library/readme.md

 #     - to_parquet                 : Converts the DataFrame to Parquet format.
 #     - to_records                 : Converts the DataFrame to a list of records (similar to a dict of dicts).

+# 🔗 Grouping and Aggregation
+#     - groupby                    : Groups the DataFrame by some criteria.
+#     - aggregate, agg             : Aggregates the DataFrame using a specified function.
+#     - transform                  : Transforms the DataFrame using a specified function.
+#     - corrwith                   : Computes correlation with another DataFrame or Series.
+#     - pivot                      : Pivots data in the DataFrame.
+#     - pivot_table                : Creates a pivot table from the DataFrame.
+#     - apply                      : Applies a function along a DataFrame axis (rows or columns).
+#     - applymap                   : Applies a function element-wise to the entire DataFrame.
+#     - melt                       : Melts a DataFrame from wide format to long format.

+# 🔗 Window and Resampling
+#     - rolling                    : Provides a moving window view for the DataFrame.
+#     - ewm                        : Exponentially weighted functions.
+#     - expanding                  : Expanding window view for the DataFrame.
+#     - resample                   : Resamples the DataFrame (for time series).
+#     - shift                      : Shifts the DataFrame by a specified number of periods.
+#     - diff                       : Computes the difference between consecutive elements of the DataFrame.

+# 🔗 Transformation
+#     - transpose                  : Transposes the DataFrame (rows become columns).
+#     - transform                  : Transforms the data in the DataFrame using a function.
+#     - pipe                       : Allows chaining operations using a function pipeline.

 # 🔗 Other Utilities
-#     - pop                        : Removes and returns a column from the DataFrame.
 #     - sample                     : Randomly samples from the DataFrame.
-#     - plot                       : Plots the DataFrame (if applicable).
 #     - memory_usage               : Returns the memory usage of the DataFrame.
 #     - flags                      : Access to the flags of the DataFrame (metadata).

-# 🔗 Indexing and Slicing
-#     - loc                        : Access a group of rows and columns by labels.
-#     - iloc                       : Access a group of rows and columns by integer positions.
-#     - at                         : Access a single value for a row/column pair by label.
-#     - iat                        : Access a single value for a row/column pair by integer position.

-# 🔗 More Utilities
-#     - size                       : Returns the total number of elements (rows * columns) in the DataFrame.
-#     - ndim                       : Returns the number of dimensions (always 2 for DataFrames).
 ```

 In a `DataFrame` data is normally manipulated by updating a `Series`, the `Collection` based identifiers of the `DataFrame` class are typically used to access a `Series`.
 These will be explored in more detail later.